bhoogeboom/mendix-PivotTableWebWidget-color/README.md

 The values can either be strings or numbers, depending on the type of data returned.
 As JSON does not know about dates, a date is to be transmitted as UTC date string, format: 2020-09-15T09:53:56.771Z, the widget will process it as a date.

+Don't forget you can change the name of the response element in the message definition in Studio Pro using the external single item name.

 For ID values, it is best to format the dates in the backend as aggregation usually takes place on an entire month or year.
 The key is then yyyyMM or just yyyy.

 The demo project has an example of the service and mappings.